25 Chapel Road: History

 The bungalow was completed in the early 1900s.
 It initially had two bedrooms.
 In 1932, the property was purchased by Tan Swee Hee, a money broker, for $12,000.
-One bedroom was used by Tan and his wife, while the other was used by their three daughters, one of whom was named Alice, as well as Alice's husband, broker George Lee.
+One bedroom was used by Tan and his wife, while the other was used by their daughter, Alice, as well as Alice's husband, broker George Lee.
 George and Alice later built an extension to the house to allow for an additional bedroom, which they occupied.
 The building underwent a $1.7 million renovation in 2008.

 In 2009, the building was gazetted for conservation by the Urban Redevelopment Authority, who were successful in convincing its then-owners, who were Alice and George's daughters, to voluntarily put it up for conservation.
 It then underwent restoration, which involved removing the ground-level extension as it "detracted from the spirit of the house".
-Carved timber window screens and a pintu pagar were installed to allow for privacy.
+Carved timber window screens and a pintu pagar (half length timber door) were installed to allow for privacy.
 A new wing, featuring five bedrooms, all of which were accompanied by bathrooms, a covered patio and a lap pool.
 In the following year, the restoration project received the Category A award at the Urban Redevelopment Authority Architectural Heritage Awards.
 In November 2020, the owners of the building announced that it was to be put up for sale for $19 million.